nhsconnect/nhslogin/src/gp-credentials.md

 ## GP integration credentials are no longer valid

-The GP credentials might no longer be valid due to:
+The GP credentials might no longer be valid if:

 1. the user has moved GP surgery
 2. the GP surgery has changed GP systems